8 Common Mistakes Artists Make

 Introduction: The Unwritten Rules of the Art World

 Today, it seems there are no rules when it comes to creating contemporary art.
 Everything is possible, and there are no clear do’s and don’t’s.
-An artist can experience the ultimate freedom in the artist studio, but when they come out of the studio and enters ‘the art world‘ aiming to grow their career as an artist, they can quickly encounter some difficulties and common mistakes artists make.
+An artist can experience the ultimate freedom in the artist studio, but when they come out of the studio and enter ‘the art world‘ aiming to grow their career as an artist, they can quickly encounter some difficulties and common mistakes artists make.

 When it comes to an artist’s career and actions, numerous unwritten rules in the art world can make or break your career.
 The truth is your art will only be taken seriously when you stick to certain norms and standards.